DEI The Business of IT Blog

 At BMC, health and wellness is part of our BMC Cares program, both for our employees and the larger communities we serve around the world, in alignment with the United Nations Sustainable Development Goal #3, “Ensure healthy lives and promote well-being for all at all ages.”

-BMC has repeatedly been recognized by the American Heart Association’s Workplace Health Achievement, and in 2021, we received Silver Level Recognition for our “culture of health” and comprehensive benefits offerings.
-In addition to benefits programs, BMC promotes health and wellness of the body and mind through diversity, equity, and inclusion (DEI) initiatives, employee resource groups (ERGs), and extensive volunteerism.
+BMC has repeatedly been recognized by the American Heart Association, and in 2024, we ranked at the Gold Tier on its Well-being Works Better Scorecard, which measures our healthy work culture and environment against our peers.
+That includes our comprehensive benefits offerings and a focus on the health and wellness of the body and mind through diversity, equity, and inclusion (DEI) initiatives, employee resource groups (ERGs), and extensive volunteerism.

 Paying it forward